Edwina Hart welcomes production venture to boost international film and TV production in Wales by £100m

 The Jobs Growth Wales scheme started in April 2012 with the intention of creating 16,000 job opportunities over 4 years for unemployed 16-24 year olds throughout Wales.
 The programme caters for young people that are job ready but have had difficulty securing employment.

 The Jobs Growth Wales programme provides unemployed young people aged 16-24 with a job opportunity for a six month period, paid at or above the national minimum wage for a minimum of 25 hours per week and a maximum of 40 hours.
 Young people will be employed for the duration of the programme and the jobs created must be additional to, and not replace, positions that would otherwise be filled.
 The ambition for the programme is that the job opportunities will be sustained after the 6 months has completed.

 The data are based on the information provided to the Welsh Government as of the 10th of this month.

-The key points from the latest release show that since the scheme started (1), from the live data:
+The key points from the latest release show that since the scheme started (1), the destination data (2) shows that: